 Two options are available: Enabled and Disabled.
-Set the option to enabled or disabled delayed transaction for the Intel PIIX4 chip.
+The default setting is Disabled.
+Set the option to enabled or disabled PCI 2.1 features including passive release and delayed transaction for the chipset.
 This function is used to meet the latency of PCI cycles to or from the ISA bus.
 This option must be enabled to provide PCI 2.1 compliance.
 If you have an ISA card compatibility problem, you can try to enable or disable this option for optimal results.